A dramatic presentation is a production on the live stage that has a story and character.

-*Ballet: a choreographic work having a story, plot or abstract idea, devised or used for the purpose of interpretation by dancing and/or miming, but does not include country or folk dancing, tap dancing or precision dance sequences.
+Ballet is defined as a choreographic work having a story, plot or abstract idea devised or used for the purpose of interpretation by dancing and/or miming.
+Unlike dramatico-musical works, ballet music is considered to have a grand right whether or not the music was written specially.

 Are there any grand right performances that PRS for Music does control?